 Volunteer with monkeys and baboons in South Africa

-Become a surrogate parent to orphaned and mistreated monkeys and baboons in the world’s largest primate rehabilitation centre, helping them on a journey back to life in the wild.
+Prepare for lots of monkey hugs as a volunteer at a primate rehabilitation centre in rural Africa.
+Become a surrogate parent to orphaned and mistreated monkeys and baboons, helping them on a journey back to life in the wild.

 The location in the lush African bush couldn’t feel further from city life.
-Your days are spent feeding, interacting and playing with these cheeky creatures.
+Your days are spent preparing food for your new friends, cleaning out their enclosures and working hard to prepare them for their future releases – not to mention feeding, interacting and playing with these cheeky creatures.
 Watch them leap from tree to volunteer to dog’s back, and experience the privilege of contributing to their release back into the wild.

 What will I be doing each day?

 No day is ever really the same, as these are wild animals that can be utterly unpredictable.
+All tasks undertaken here are demand-driven, and these can vary throughout the year and depending on whether a release is imminent.
 One day you may be helping out in a routine operation, the next you may be transporting seven or eight monkeys and baboons around the centre on your head, in your arms or clutching your feet.
 Actual tasks that you can expect to help in, though, are as follows:

 - Cleaning out the enclosures